howset/get_next_line/gnl_v2/README.md

 ```
 - Then adjust during compilation via the '-D FD_SIZE=n' flag.
 - Adjust BUFFER_SIZE also with -D flag like above.
-- To let the program to read from stdin, pipe the output of cat to the program.
+- To let the program to read from stdin, pipe the output of cat/echo to the program. (fd in main has to be set to 0!)
 ```
 $ cat whatevertestfile.txt | ./a.out
 ```